Metabolism-boosting foods: fact or fib?

 While it’s true that the foods and drinks mentioned here can provide a temporary boost to your metabolism, using them as a sole weight-loss strategy is not going to work.

-“Yes, they have some effect, but it’s not the type of thing you’d use as a strategy to control or lose weight,” McLeod says.
+“Yes, they have some effect.
+But it’s not the type of thing you’d use as a strategy to lose weight,” McLeod says.
 “If you were to couple a few of these strategies together, they may have some impact.
 But I wouldn’t suggest it as a lone strategy.”

-It’s not very exciting or particularly Insta-worthy, but the best way to control your weight or shed a few kilos is simply to maintain a healthy, balanced diet with plenty of whole foods and lots of water, as well as getting regular exercise.
-And if you want to reap the most benefits from the thermic effect of food, steer well clear of processed foods.
+It’s not particularly Insta-worthy, but the best way to control your weight is simply to eat a healthy, balanced diet with plenty of whole foods and lots of water.
+And if you want to reap the most benefits from the thermic effect of food, steer clear of processed foods.

-“When you eat a whole food, you don’t break down all of that food right away.
-Some of it helps slow digestion, some is used to help you have healthy stools, some is used to fuel your gut microbiome.
+“When you eat a whole food, you don’t break it all down right away.
+Some of it helps slow digestion.
+Some is used to help you have healthy stools.
+And some is used to fuel your gut microbiome.
 There are all these other things going on, which means you’re not fully consuming all the calories in that food.
 Plus, whole foods are much higher in nutrients.”

-For more ideas on weight control, check out this advice from dietitian Susie Burrell and this article on the best diet for health and weight loss.
+For more ideas on weight control, check out this advice and this article on the best diet for health and weight loss.
 If you’re thinking of trying one of the diets trending on socials, read this exposé first.
 And if you always gain weight back after you lose it, this research and these common dietary mistakes could explain why.